 Everyone remembers where they were when the news broke about the Sandy Hook school shooting in Newtown, Connecticut.
 December 14, 2017 marks five years since Adam Lanza killed 20 young children and six adult school staffers, including the school's principal and two teachers.
 It was news that stopped us in our tracks and immediately broke our hearts.
-For singer Sheryl Crowe, she never wants to see anything like this happen again.
+For singer Sheryl Crow, she never wants to see anything like this happen again.
 Not in a school, not at a concert, not anywhere.

-Crowe recorded a new song, "The Dreaming Kind," to benefit Sandy Hook Promise.
+Crow recorded a new song, "The Dreaming Kind," to benefit Sandy Hook Promise.
 The foundation was started by families of the victims of the Sandy Hook shooting, and aims to provide "programs and practices that protect children from gun violence."
 It's a haunting, beautiful song that features her niece, Ava, and ends with personal photographs from the families.
-You can listen to the song and watch the video here, at Sheryl Crowe's Bandcamp page.
+You can listen to the song and watch the video here, at Sheryl Crow's Bandcamp page.
 The song is pay-what-you-want, and every dollar will benefit Sandy Hook Promise.

 Crowe chatted with us about why she's standing up on this issue, how her kids handled the news, and why this issue is personal for her.

 Refinery29: One thing I think about whenever there is a mass shooting is this tweet from journalist Dan Hodges: "In retrospect Sandy Hook marked the end of the US gun control debate.
 Once America decided killing children was bearable, it was over."
 It went viral, and it really captures how cynical people are feeling about the debate.
 How do you feel about the future of gun restrictions?